mrtclgst/Easy3DGame/README.md

 # Easy3DGame
-The scene which i have struggle with terrain , post processing and lightning
+This is the first time I have used texture, post processing  and lighting components in such detail in this scene.

 ![Easy3DGame](https://user-images.githubusercontent.com/75886479/174372201-ae902fe8-79d8-4196-8a7b-1ac4caeecc55.PNG)